 In this model, you configure route services on an app-by-app basis.
 When you bind a service to an app, the service broker directs the routing service to process that app’s traffic rather than pass the requests through unchanged.

-If a route service is not listed in the TAS for VMs marketplace by a broker, a developer can still bind it to their app as a user-provided service.
-The service can run anywhere, either inside or outside of TAS for VMs, but it must fulfill the integration requirements described in Service Instance Responsibilities.
+If a route service is not listed in the TAS for VMs marketplace by a broker, you can still bind it to your app as a user provided service.
+The service can run anywhere, either inside or outside of TAS for VMs, but it must fulfill the integration requirements described in Service Instance responsibilities.
 The service also needs to be reachable by an outbound connection from the TAS for VMs router.

 cf create-user-provided-service SERVICE-INSTANCE -r ROUTE-SERVICE-URL

 The previous models require the broker and service instance responsibilities summarized in the following table: